How Much Does Divorce Cost in Singapore?

 For many clients at PKWA Law, one of the first and most pressing questions is: “How much will my divorce cost?”

-In Singapore, lawyers typically charge either fixed fees or hourly rates.
-Hourly billing is common in contested or complex cases but often result in higher costs than fixed fee arrangements.
+In Singapore, lawyers generally charge either fixed fees or hourly rates.
+Hourly billing is more common in contested or complex cases and can lead to higher overall costs, while fixed-fee arrangements provide greater predictability.

 An uncontested divorce is one where both parties agree on all key issues, including the grounds for divorce and the ancillary matters (such as division of assets, child custody, and maintenance).
 Because of the agreement between both spouses, these cases are generally quicker, simpler, and more cost-effective.